uccser/cs-field-guide/docs/author/writing_guide.rst

 ---------------------

 These are the panel types that have built in styling for CSFG.
+Other panel types can be used, but they will not have any special styling.
 Have a play around with them to see how they look!